finom/rebloom/README.md

 }
 ```

-Type `RemoveThis` allows to fix an error that appears when you assign the method to a variable.
+Type `RemoveThis` allows to fix a TypeScript error that appears when you assign the method to a variable.

 ```ts
 const { loadUsers } = store.users; // no error